-External Rule Editor under Non-Fusion Application Server
+External Rule Editor under Application Server Not Supported by Oracle Fusion Middleware

-In Figure 17-29, the Oracle RTD External Rule Editor is consumed by a non-Fusion application and resident on a non-Fusion application server.
+In Figure 17-29, the Oracle RTD External Rule Editor is consumed by an application and resident on an application server, where neither the application nor the application server are supported by Oracle Fusion Middleware.
 The Workbench web service endpoint is deployed in a WebLogic domain, under Oracle Fusion Middleware.
 Similar to the topology shown in Figure 17-28, cross-site scripting will occur unless fronted with a proxy server.